Iemontine/MonstersShift/ProjectDocument.md

   * Introduction was created in conjunction with Katherine who drew the pictures - gives player story set up
 * Improving dialogue feel
   * Use of sound effects inside cutscenes
-  * Use of animations inside cutscenes (npc/player controllers --> added a few functions to what Darroll created)
+  * Use of animations & movement inside cutscenes (npc/player controllers --> added a few functions to what Darroll created)
 * Use of Matthew's scene manager
   * Force switching scenes to get player to correct location for story
   * Day/night cycles used for passage of time